 Diastolic function is defined as/describes the filling of the heart during diastole.
-The left ventricle is filled with blood shortly after the mitral valve opens initially by suction with a rapid early (E-wave) filling and the left ventricle (LV) expands.
-In healthy individuals a normal sized left atrium during atrial systole only contributes a minor amount, roughly in between 20%-30%.
-On the other hand the early filling via suction contributes 70%-80% of LV filling during diastole.
+The left ventricle is filled with blood initially by a pressure gradient between the left atrium (LA) and the left ventricle (LV).
+Especially ventricles of young healthy individuals also create suction in the very early phase of filling due to rapid expansion of the LV.
 In between passive and active filling of the left ventricle there is a period of time where only little filling occurs, the so called diastasis.
 Therefore diastolic dysfunction is understood as impaired left ventricular relaxation with increased stiffness of the LV and elevated filling pressures.

 Clinical context & background

 Possible causes of diastolic dysfunction are various such as structural heart diseases (hypertrophy, constriction, fibrosis) or functional heart disease (ischemia).
 Diastole is affected by a lot of factors such as heart rate, ventricular function and compliance, preload, atrial systolic function, heart rhythm and atrioventricular valve function.
 The prevalence of diastolic dysfunction in over 25% of the adult population over 40 years of age!

 Echocardiography should be used as a tool in patients showing signs or symptoms of heart failure, e.g. dyspnea to evaluate if there is diastolic dysfunction present.

 There are various variables to assess diastolic function using corresponding pathological cut off values: